In a perfect world, your employee newsletter would arrive in your colleagues inbox, and they would be eager to open it.

 12. User-submitted content

 People tend to value things they have contributed to more than they would otherwise.
-You can use a simple Google form and ask for user submissions in each newsletter to get user submissions.
+You can use a simple Google form and ask for user submissions in each newsletter.
 Whether it’s book reviews, features, images or stories, user-generated content is a great way to get employees involved and interested.

 Company-Focused Newsletter Content Ideas